DianaFok/NYT-website/README.md

 # New York Times Website
-A prototype of the popular food site, nytimes.com.
+A prototype of the popular news site, nytimes.com.
 This demonstrates responsive web design for desktop, tablet, and mobile devices.

 **View project in browser:** https://dfdev-nyt.netlify.app